faz919/dietpeepswebapp-v2/README.md

-# DietPeeps Web App Version 2 (https://coach.dietpeeps.com)
+# DietPeeps Web App Version 2

 ## 1. Updates & App Info

-Updates for this app are released on a case-by-case basis.
+This is the official GitHub repository for the [DietPeeps Coach Portal](https://coach.dietpeeps.com) Updates for this app are released on a case-by-case basis.
 Currently, as of March 31st, 2022, we have selected a new UI and have integrated our Firebase data and authentication flow into the new site.
 Functionality of image grading is still a work in progress.